nicoleku8/Q-learning_note/Q-learning.md

 Assume there are 100 archers who have the same skill level and are assigned to shoot at a target.
 However, there is always a gust of wind blowing 3mph.

 Method 1 (DQN-style) lets each archer fire one arrow, and chooses the archer whose arrow landed closest to the center of the target.
 Method 2 (Double DQN) selects the same archer that landed the closest, but makes the archer fire again to evaluate their accuracy.
 The problem with method 1 is that the archer might just have gotten lucky due to the uncontrollable wind, leading to the method potentially overestimating the archer's true skill.
 The second method goes about this problem by selecting the same archer, but makes sure to not "double-count" the wind noise in the second round.

+#### Final Overview

+At the end, you might have felt overwhelmed by the amount of new information in this notes.
+We will make it clean for you on what are the key points.

+Q learning --> Deep Q-learning --> Double Deep Q-learning
+1. Higher overview

+2. Algorithm Comparison

+Major technicals that make Deep Q-learning better than Q-learning

+replay buffer